brightec/Guidelines_Android/logging.md

 #### Tracking non-fatals

+Typically we might add a library like [Napier](https://github.com/AAkira/Napier) to aid with logging.
+This can also be customised to send non fatal exceptions to Firebase with a [CrashlyticsAntilog](https://github.com/AAkira/Napier/blob/master/android/src/main/java/io/github/aakira/napier/sample/CrashlyticsAntilog.kt).

-Typically we add a function to some sort of `AnalyticsManager` to aid in non-fatal logging:
+Otherwise we could add a function to some sort of `AnalyticsManager` to aid in non-fatal logging:

 ```kotlin
 fun trackException(throwable: Throwable, clazz: KClass<*>?, log: Boolean = BuildConfig.DEBUG) {